-There is evolving evidence of the role of radiation in asymptomatic distant metastases, especially in low-burden "oligometastatic" disease.
-Currently, there is limited data with which to provide general recommendations; however, a multidisciplinary approach would provide the best opportunity to determine optimal management on a case-by-case basis and to consider patient enrollment in ongoing clinical trials.
+There is evolving evidence of the role of radiation in asymptomatic distant metastases, especially in lowburden oligometastatic disease.

+Currently, there is limited data to provide general recommendations; however, optimal management consideration in a multidisciplinary setting should be undertaken on a case-by-case basis, with consideration for ongoing clinical trials.